T-Rizzle12/Custom-Gmod-Bot/README.md

 - The bot can open doors
 - The bot supports most custom/modded weapons
 - The bot will use its flashlight when in combat or the player they are following has it on
-- The bot will attack anything that attacks then and its owner, "the player that created it."
+- The bot will attack any NPC that attacks them and its owner, "the player that created it."
 - The bot, if it has a medkit, will heal itself and its owner

 # Bot Cheats